 What does true data breach protection look like?
 Explore the trifecta.

-Join Titus VP of Strategy Mark Cassetta and Ovum Analyst Maxine Holt to explore what enterprises must do to achieve a strong data security stance and robust data privacy.
+Titus VP of Strategy Mark Cassetta and Ovum Analyst Maxine Holt to explores what enterprises must do to achieve a strong data security stance and robust data privacy.

 January 1, 2020, kicked off the enforcement of the California Consumer Privacy Act (CCPA).
 And while CCPA and a growing list of other regulations ensure data security is top-of-mind for enterprises doing business in California and worldwide, data breaches occur regularly around the globe.